Judit3/shoes/README.md

 This program allows the user to perform the following actions by selecting them in the terminal menu:

-- Select what they want to do from the menu in the terminal.
+- Select what they want to do from the options given within the menu in the terminal.

 ![select_what_to_do function image](assets/images/readme/select-what-to-do.png)